When it comes to turning your website traffic into leads, your lead generation form is everything.

 To break things down, I’m going to structure this post so it shares different examples, by industry.

 This way, you can find an example of a high converting lead generation form for your very own industry.

 Ready?
 Let’s go!

 There are so many different types of lead generation forms out there and they come in all different shapes and sizes.

 Some lead gen forms are quite simple and require just one or two fields.
 While other lead gen forms are more complex and interactive with conditional logic, like in the image below.

 Some lead generation forms pop up, some are embedded right into the page, and other lead gen forms are disguised as chatbots.

 Side note: In my view, most chatbots are just glorified lead generation forms composed of if/then statements.
 Here’s why I dislike using chatbots for lead generation.

 With that said, let’s first make sure that we’re on the same page when we talk about ‘lead generation forms’.
 This will also provide you with context about why some of the examples to follow were selected.

-From my perspective, a lead generation is any form on a website that acts as a tool to help move a website visitor from being a website browser, to entering your sales or marketing funnel.
+From my perspective, a lead generation is any form on a website that acts as a tool to help move a website visitor from being a website visitor to entering your sales or marketing funnel.